zcstarr/modelcontextprotocol/docs/specification/2025-03-26/basic/authorization.md

 This specification focuses on two authorization scenarios:

 1. User to system: The client is operated by the end user (a human), allowing the client to operate on the user's behalf.
+   * For instance, an agent calls an MCP tool to get the weather forecast at a particular location.
+This tool is backed by a secure weather service with usage quotas.
+The user will first authenticate with the weather service, allowing the agent to query it on the user's behalf.
-2. System to system: The client is another application (LLM or not)
+2. System to system: The client is another application (not a human)
+   * For instance, an agent calls a secure MCP tool to check inventory at a specific store.

-**NOTE**: For simplicity purposes, the following examples will assume the MCP server to also function as the authorization server.
-However, in a real implementation the authorization server will probably be deployed as its own distinct service.
+**NOTE**: For simplicity’s sake, the following examples will assume the MCP server to also function as the authorization server.
+However, in a real implementation the authorization server may be deployed as its own distinct service.

 ### 2.2 OAuth 2.1 User to System through the Authorization Code Grant Type